renanorodrigues/lessons-ruby/README.md

 Created to store as lessons learned from the language and to have as a future reference.
 It also contains tests and codes from other programmers as a study.

-# To test the exercises via container
+# IIf you want to test the exercises through the docker

 1. Build this image
 ```